 Education

-My academic background starts with rigorous computer-science and engineering foundations, then moves toward more research-oriented work on modern AI systems: agents, robotics, biomedical AI, multimodal learning and reliable model evaluation.
+My academic background starts with rigorous computer-science and engineering foundations, then moves into research across modern AI: agents, robotics, multimodal learning, biomedical AI and reliable model evaluation.

 University of California, Berkeley

 UC Berkeley is one of the leading universities for computer science and machine learning in the United States.
-My work there was more research-oriented, centered on modern AI systems at the boundary between agents, robotics and biomedical AI.
+My work there was more research-oriented and covered several parts of modern AI: agents and multi-agent systems, robotics and human-machine interaction, multimodal learning, biomedical AI and model evaluation.

-This connects directly to my broader research interests: multi-agent workflows, robotics and human-machine interaction, biomedical AI and evaluation methods for systems whose behavior unfolds over time.
+Those questions connect directly to my broader research interests across agent workflows, robotics and human-machine interaction, multimodal evidence, biomedical AI and evaluation methods for systems whose behavior unfolds over time.

 Academic Work